 Freddie Mercury wrote this in France after watching the Tour de France bicycle race ride by his hotel.
 The band were recording Jazz in the French countryside mainly as a tax break - Roger Taylor claimed in the Days of our Lives documentary that they were being taxed as much as 98% on royalties on previous albums, hence why they defected to France and later Montreux in Switzerland to record future albums.

 This was released as a double A-side single with "Fat Bottomed Girls

 ."
 They ran back to back on the album, and many radio stations played them together.
 The "Fat Bottomed Girls" are mentioned in this song's lyrics.

 Wherever Queen played, bicycle shops sold out of bells bought by fans who brought them to the show to ring them during this song.

 Queen staged a bicycle race around Wimbledon stadium in England to promote the single.
 Sixty-five professional models were hired to race nude, with special effects hiding the nudity in the original video; a photo from the race was used on the cover of the single and images from the race were used for the video.

 Queen rented 65 bicycles for the race.
 In a possibly apocryphal but often-repeated story, when the rental company found out what they were used for, they refused to take the bikes back unless the band paid for new seats.

 The album contained a poster of the women in the bicycle race.
 It was left out of some copies for stores that did not want to carry it, but fans could mail order the poster if they desired.
-A bikini bottom was digitally added to the cover of the single, and on some US releases a bra was also added.
+A bikini bottom was added to cover the bum on the cover of the single, and on some US releases a bra was also added.